 Though The General’s website includes only plans that meet the bare basics of minimum liability insurance by state, drivers who have been rejected by other low-cost providers will love The General’s no-frills, basic insurance options.

-The company also helps with filing and understanding SR-22 forms and offers free quotes online.
+The company also helps with filing and understanding SR-22 forms and offers a free auto insurance quote online.

-Progressive began as an insurance company for high-risk drivers — and even as the company’s grown to become one of the largest auto insurers in the nation, it still offers high-risk policies for most drivers.
+Progressive began as a car insurance company for high-risk drivers — and even as the company has grown to become one of the largest auto insurers in the nation, it still offers high-risk policies for most drivers.

-If you already have a policy with Progressive, contact your agent and inquire about saving more on your high-risk insurance with a bundle deal.
+If you're already a Progressive policyholder, contact your insurance agent and inquire about saving more on your high-risk insurance with a bundle deal.

 If you’re working to get your driving record back on track, Allstate is one of the best choices for high-risk drivers.